apache/pekko/docs/src/main/paradox/general/supervision.md

 ---
-project.description: Hierarchical supervision, lifecycle monitoring and error or failure handling in Akka.
+project.description: Hierarchical supervision, lifecycle monitoring and error or failure handling in Pekko.
 ---
 # Supervision and Monitoring